AdobeDocs/analytics.en/help/import/data-sources/file-format.md

 ## Dimension and metric data

 Subsequent values after the date in each row contains the data that you want to upload.
 Every row corresponds with that respective timestamp.
 Make sure that the same number of tabs exist on every row.
-Columns can be in any order; just make sure that the data in each row aligns with the headers at the top.
+Columns can be in any order; make sure that the data in each row aligns with the headers at the top.
 The maximum amount of data a single row can have is 4096 bytes.

 Dimension data cannot contain semicolons (`;`).
 Rows that contain semicolons are skipped.